 Hotel Gounod (B,L)

-Hike from our hotel to Les-Baux-de-Provence, a medieval hamlet set high on a rocky outcrop in the Alpilles.
+Hike from our hotel to Les Baux-de-Provence, a medieval hamlet set high on a rocky outcrop in the Alpilles.
 We’ll pass intimate squares and lovely terraces on our way up to the gates of the citadel.
 If you wish, explore the ruins of the citadel, see a collection of medieval war machines, and take in expansive views of the plains below.
 Return to Avignon in time for a farewell dinner.
 Depart the next day.
-(5–6 miles walking, 3 hours)
+(5–6 miles hiking, 3 hours)

 Cloître Saint-Louis (B,L,D;B)